 Although England’s early attempts to colonize parts of the New World failed, thirty English settlements were set up from 1580 to 1630.
-Among them was the first permanent English or British colony in North America at Jamestown (in present-day Virginia), which was founded in 1607.
+Among them was the first permanent one in North America at Jamestown (in present-day Virginia), which was founded in 1607.

-Notwithstanding that the English population in the New World constituted only one of several groups there, the English people there paved the way for England’s future settlements and the migration waves from Britain.
-Metaphorically speaking, these English people slowly planted Albion’s Seed.
+This English population in the New World constituted only one of several groups there.
+However, these English people paved the way for England’s future settlements and the migration waves from Britain.
+Metaphorically speaking, they slowly planted Albion’s Seed.

 Albion’s Seed Began to Grow and Developed into A City upon a Hill – The English Pilgrim Fathers and the Puritans

 Quite a few textbooks about American history usually emphasize the Puritans, Reformed English Protestants.
-As their name Puritans indicates, they intended to purify the Church of England from – in their view – ‚Catholic‘ practices.
+As their name indicates, they intended to purify the Church of England from – in their view – ‘papist’ (i.e. Roman Catholic) practices.
 Their migration from the eastern counties of England took place between about 1629 and 1640.
 Subsequently, the Puritans settled Massachusetts Bay.

 At any rate, the Puritans, by contrast, were still members of the Church of England.
 Only during the reign of King Charles I did they leave England in masses.
-From their viewpoint, the king felt attracted to the Catholic rites they hated.
-Alongside social and economic issues, the king’s attitude towards religion certainly was a contributing factor for the Puritan migration to America.
+From their viewpoint, the King felt attracted to the Catholic rites they hated.
+Alongside social and economic issues, his attitude towards religion certainly was a contributing factor for the Puritan migration to America.

 Adhering to the doctrines of Reformed Protestant Calvinist Orthodoxy and the belief in predestination, the Puritans were determined to establish a deeply religious and God-fearing community without interferences by outsiders.
 Furthermore, they strove to create a new Zion.
 To achieve their goal, the people in Massachusetts (or other parts of New England) followed strict religious rules as well as codes of law and order.
 Within the community, the law was supposed to reflect biblical principles.